• Skip to primary navigation

 Cheshire Forest Hunt Point to Point, John Harwood, flickr

 The championship races at Cheltenham basically come down to class.
 There are specific characteristics needed to win them but each is designed to decide who is the best horse in a particular division.
-It’s not quite as straightforward with the Festival Hunters’ Chase.
+It’s not quite as straightforward with the Hunters’ Chase.

-The trainers who send their horses to the Festival Hunters’ Chase have normally come to the conclusion that they have done all they can in handicaps after either succeeding or failing to make an impact amongst graded company.
+The trainers who send their horses to the Hunters’ Chase have normally come to the conclusion that they have done all they can in handicaps after either succeeding or failing to make an impact amongst graded company.
 Additionally, many Irish horses who developed a formidable point-to-point record at home have gone on to do well.

-The British Horseracing Authority became concerned that the reputation of the hunter chases in general and the Festival Hunters’ Chase was being diminished as big name trainers had begun dropping in horses capable of competing at a higher level into the field.
+The British Horseracing Authority became concerned that the reputation of hunter chases in general and the Cheltenham Festival Hunters’ Chase was being diminished as big name trainers had begun dropping in horses capable of competing at a higher level into the field.
 So, they introduced changes in 2018 mandating that horses who contest hunter chases for licensed trainers were subsequently only able to run in hunter chases for the remainder of the season.

 Those changes were broadly welcomed, especially by the many people in horse racing who hold hunter chasing close to their heart.
 It hasn’t stopped the biggest trainers from entering horses into the Festival Hunters’ Chase but should maintain the competitiveness of a race which has a reputation for providing thrilling finishes.